rbisdorff/Digraph3/docSphinx/pearls.rst

     ['a3', 'a4', 'a2', 'a1'] ['a4', 'a1', 'a3', 'a2'] 0.6890
      ['a1', 'a2', 'a4', 'a3'] ['a4', 'a3', 'a2', 'a1'] 0.7950

 It appears hence to be opportune to compute a first *Bachet* ranking result with the given order of the *self.actions* atribute and a second one with the corresponding reversed ordering.
 The best correlated of both ranking results is eventually returned.
-The :py:class:`~linearOrders.BachetRanking` class provides therefore the *BestQualified* parameter set by default to *True* (see below :numref:`optimisingBachet` Lines 5 and 21).
+The :py:class:`~linearOrders.BachetRanking` class provides therefore the *BestQualified* parameter set by default to *True* (see below :numref:`optimisingBachet` Lines 5 and 19,21,35).
 Computing the reversed version of the *Bachet* rule is indeed computationally easy as it just requires to reverse the previously used *Bachet* vectors, a method directly provided by the :py:mod:`~arithmetics.BachetNumber` class.

-Yet, when observing a low transitivity degree and the ranking result remains apparently only weakly correlated with the given outranking relation, as we may notice in this second example of random outranking digraph of order 9 (see :numref:`optimisingBachet` Lines 4, 21 and 37 below), it is recommended to set the class constructor provided *randomized* parameter (default=0) to a positive integer *n*.
-In this case, *n* random orderings of the decision actions with their reversed versions will be generated in order to compute potentially diverse *Bachet* ranking results.
-The best correlated ranking will eventually be returned (see Lines 39 and 53 below).

 .. code-block:: pycon
-   :caption: Optimising the *Bachet* ranking result
+   :caption: Optimising the *Bachet* ranking result I
    :name: optimisingBachet
-   :emphasize-lines: 3-4,7,21,23,37,39,53
+   :emphasize-lines: 5,19,21,35

    >>> from outrankingDigraphs import RandomBipolarOutrankingDigraph
    >>> g = RandomBipolarOutrankingDigraph(numberOfActions=9,seed=1)
-   >>> print('Transitivity degree: %.4f' % (g.computeTransitivityDegree()))
-    Transitivity degree: 0.6806
    >>> from linearOrders import BachetRanking
     *---- solely given ordering of the actions ---*')
    >>> ba1 = BachetRanking(g,BestQualified=False)